pooltogether/v4-docs/docs/design/Vaults.md

 sidebar_position: 1
 ---

-Users deposit tokens into Vaults in order to be eligible to win prizes.
-Vaults generate yield, liquidate the yield for POOL tokens, and contribute the POOL to the Prize Pool.
-The amount of contributed POOL determines the Vault's portion of the odds.
+Users deposit tokens into prize vaults in order to be eligible to win prizes.
+Prize vaults generate yield, liquidate the yield for the prize token, and contribute the prize token to the prize pool.
+The amount contributed determines the prize vault's portion of the odds.

-While Vaults can be fully customized, the protocol provides a standard Vault that can be instantiated using the VaultFactory.
-The PoolTogether standard Vault wraps any ERC-4626 compliant tokenized vault with the above  behaviour.
-The standard Vault is itself ERC-4626 compliant.
+While Vaults can be fully customized, the protocol provides a standard PrizeVault that can be instantiated using the PrizeVaultFactory.
+The PoolTogether standard prize vault wraps any ERC-4626 compliant tokenized vault with the above behaviour.
+The standard prize vault is also ERC-4626 compliant.

-The PoolTogether standard Vault doesn't liquidate the yield itself, but rather exposes the yield to an external Liquidation Pair.
+The PoolTogether standard prize vault doesn't liquidate the yield itself, but rather exposes the yield to an external liquidation pair.
 See the guide [Liquidating Yield](../guides/liquidating-yield) for more information.

 # Creating a Vault

-You can create a new Vault without writing a line of code by using the Cabana Vault Factory.
-The only requirement is that you have an ERC-4626 compliant yield source.
+You can create a new standard prize vault without writing a line of code by using the Cabana Vault Factory.
+The only requirement is that you have a compatible ERC-4626 compliant yield source.